327 Comments

 William's avatar

 Unfortunately, the victory is largely illusory because the Supreme Court (namely Roberts, Barrett, and Kavanauagh) let us down.
 These plaintiffs have done amazing work, but they were left with little-to-no leverage following SCOTUS’s evasion of the case based on standing.
-The consent decree restates black letter law, and it only applies to three defendants and the named plaintiffs.
+The consent decree restates black letter law, it lasts ten years, and it only applies to three defendants and the named plaintiffs.

 To call it a “victory in court” is an overstatement at best.
 It is a settlement agreement that merely states that defendants will follow the law.
 It’s akin to signing an agreement not to burglarize the house next door.